Notice of Pre-AIA or AIA Status

 Sriv further teaches this to improve the efficiency of the electric vehicle by reducing the load on the vehicle’s internal air conditioner upon startup of the vehicle (¶ [16, 29]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the power supply method, power supplying facility, and electric vehicle disclosed by the combo of Hon, Fin, & Cha to incorporate an occupancy sensor, to change the ventilation port to be a power window, and for the controller to open the window when the vehicle is occupied, as taught by Sriv, to improve the efficiency of the electric vehicle.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the power supply method, power supplying facility, and electric vehicle disclosed by the combo of Hon, Fin, Hat, Cha, & Tone to incorporate an occupancy sensor, to change the ventilation port to be a power window, and for the controller to open the window when the vehicle is occupied, as taught by Sriv, to improve the efficiency of the electric vehicle.

 Although Sriv does not explicitly teach the power windows are opened when the building air conditioner starts conditioning air, it does teach the power windows are opened with the air outside the electric vehicle is a lower temperature than the air inside the electric vehicle.
 It would be obvious that in a space with a building air conditioner (as taught by Hon), the air outside the electric vehicle would be a lower temperature than the air inside the electric vehicle.
-Thus, it would be obvious that when the automatic power window configuration from Sriv is incorporated into the power supplying facility taught by the combination of Hon, Fin, and Cha, the power windows would open (function incorporated from Sriv) when the electric vehicle (Hon: “10”) is parked in the power supply space (Hon: Fig. 1 shows the vehicle “10” parked in the “parking space” for charging from “100”) and the building air conditioner (Hon: “100”) starts conditioning air (Hon page 5, first paragraph: “activates the air conditioner 200 … to lower the temperature in the carport).
+Thus, it would be obvious that when the automatic power window configuration from Sriv is incorporated into the power supplying facility taught by the combo of Hon, Fin, Hat, Cha, & Tone, the power windows would open (function incorporated from Sriv) when the electric vehicle (Hon: “10”) is parked in the power supply space (Hon: Fig. 1 shows the vehicle “10” parked in the “parking space” for charging from “100”) and the building air conditioner (Hon: “100”) starts conditioning air (Hon page 5, first paragraph: “activates the air conditioner 200 … to lower the temperature in the carport).

 Hon discloses when the electric vehicle (10) is parked in the power supply space (Fig. 1 shows the vehicle “10” parked in the “parking space” for charging from “100”) and the building air conditioner (200) starts conditioning air (page 5, first paragraph: “activates the air conditioner 200 … to lower the temperature in the carport).